RaichuEnjoy/Godot2DPlayerGdscript/README.md

 I made this so you guys can use and edit a 2d 8 directional character controller.
 Experiment with it and contribute if you want.
 Thanks to Jaun and all others who contributed to Godot for GDScript and the Godot Engine.
+The screenshots are the setup of the project for these to work.